What’s USDC? How to Use It

 What are stablecoins?

-Stablecoins are cryptocurrencies that have a value attached to real-world assets like the U.S. dollar or gold.
-The purpose of stablecoins is to have a cryptocurrency that combats the volatility of the most popular cryptocurrencies.
+Stablecoins are cryptocurrencies that usually have a value attached to real-world assets like the U.S. dollar or gold.
+The purpose of stablecoins is to have a cryptocurrency whose value remains stable.

 Any given “traditional” cryptocurrency might experience fluctuations in value that make it unreliable as an everyday medium of exchange.
-For example, today’s price of one bitcoin (BTC) may not remain consistent in a month; it may either double or halve in value.
+For example, today’s price of one bitcoin (BTC) may not remain consistent in a month.

 How does USDC maintain its peg?